nicpaesk/nicpaesk.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: Msc in Economics (Research Track)
       institution: Dauphine PSL
       year: 2024
     - course: BA in Social Sciences - Economics